Louise Dickinson Rich: Early life

-Sarah Louise was born in Huntington, Mass., and grew up in Bridgewater, Massachusetts, where her father was the editor of the weekly newspaper the Independent.
+Sarah Louise was born in Huntington, Massachusetts, and grew up in Bridgewater, where her father was the editor of the weekly newspaper the Independent.
 She writes about growing up in Bridgewater, with her parents and her younger sister Alice Eldora, in "Innocence Under the Elms" (1955).
 Rich received a B.S. from Massachusetts State Teacher's College in 1924.

 Marriage and family

-Louise first married John Davis Bacon on November 24, 1926, described by a friend as "rather much of a playboy.
+Louise first married John Davis Bacon, on November 24, 1926, described by a friend as "rather much of a playboy.
 By that I mean, I don't think he worked very hard at anything."
 She filed for divorce on March 18, 1931.

 While on a canoe trip with a girlfriend in Maine, she met Ralph Eugene Rich, a Chicago businessman who had recently "returned to the land".
 They married a year later.
-The Riches lived on the Rapid River in rural Oxford County, Maine and split seasons between the Summer House, a large but poorly insulated home perched on the banks of the Rapid River, and the smaller but warmer Winter House, just a few steps away.
+The Riches lived on the Rapid River in rural Oxford County and split seasons between the Summer House, a large but poorly insulated home perched on the banks of the Rapid River, and the smaller but warmer Winter House, just a few steps away.
 She gave birth to her son Rufus in April 1936, and six years later, her daughter Dinah.
-After Ralph's unexpected death in 1945, Louise and the children moved back to her hometown of Bridgewater, Mass.
+After Ralph's unexpected death in 1945, Louise and the children moved back to her hometown of Bridgewater, Massachusetts.

-Louise died of congestive heart failure at her daughter's home in Mattapoisett, Mass.
+Louise died of congestive heart failure at her daughter's home in Mattapoisett, Massachusetts.
 She was 87 years old.